Late gadolinium enhancement

 Typically late gadolinium enhancement is measured around 10-20 min after administration of a gadolinium-based contrast agent.

-Late gadolinium enhancement is a result of regional differences in myocardial extracellular volume and different uptake and washout patterns within the extracellular space and is seen in myocardial injury e.g. myocyte necrosis, myocardial edema, myocardial scar tissue and focal areas of fibrosis, and can be related to different cardiac diseases in regard to its distribution and other tissue properties and clinical parameters 6.
+Late gadolinium enhancement is a result of regional differences in myocardial extracellular volume and different uptake and washout patterns within the extracellular space and is seen in myocardial injury e.g. myocyte necrosis, myocardial edema, myocardial scar tissue, and focal areas of fibrosis, and can be related to different cardiac diseases regarding its distribution and other tissue properties and clinical parameters 6.

 It is applied in the various clinical scenarios and can help to detect and characterize various myocardial diseases 1-9: